GWR coach livery 1927–1934

 The first step came in 1927, when a simple chocolate and cream livery was introduced.
 This was at first devoid of all lining, but soon afterwards a single yellow line was introduced to define the boundary between the chocolate and cream.
 The single line was soon changed from yellow to gold.

-From around 1929, the waist-lining was doubled for express stock (as in the adjacent photo of the Super Saloon), the lining panel having a black perimeter.
-Ordinary stock however continued with just a single line.
+From around 1929, the waist-lining was changed to gold and black lines.
+These were doubled for 'the best express stock', as in the adjacent photo of the Super Saloon, the lining panel having a black perimeter.
+The lines were 3/8" gold and 3/4" black.
+Ordinary stock however continued with just a single black and gold demarcation.

 The tops of axle boxes being painted blue began in 1927, but used only to indicate that the axle boxes had been modified.

-From c 1932, 3rd class compartments were longer labelled 'Third'.
+From 1932 to 1937, 3rd class compartments were longer labelled 'Third'.
 Lettering remained on firsts and guards compartments.
 'Third' markings were retained however for stock only with end doors, and workmen's stock in all-over unlined brown livery, where the 'Third' notation was applied in the waist panel, twice, located between compartments.